‘Microsoft Flight Simulator’ getting competitive multiplayer later this year

-This will come to the game via the Reno Air Races free expansion in autumn of this year.
+This will come to the game via the Reno Air Races free expansion in the autumn.
 It will also be the game’s largest expansion since it launched, allowing players to compete against friends and other pilots in competitive races.
 Planes used in the actual Reno Air Races have also been scanned into the game.

 “Many of the planes can fly up to 500 mph at an altitude between 50 ft and 250 ft above ground,” an Xbox Wire post adds.